khangich/machine-learning-interview/faqs.md

 * How long does it take to prepare for interviewing?
 It depends, 3-4 months is a stretch but doable.

 * Do you recommend doing a few interviews are startups as practice before moving onto the big tech companies?
-Yes, after 3 startup companies there is diminish of returns after that.
+Yes, after 2-3 startup companies there is diminish of returns.

 * Do you have any negotiation tips you can share?
 Two simple rules: 1) Do not specify the TC number first.
 2) Have competing offers for negotiation.